platformsh/platformsh-docs/docs/src/development/troubleshoot.md

 The next build for each environment is likely to take longer as the cache rebuilds.

+### Access the project

+In most cases, issues accessing a project is caused by missing permissions for a given user.
+For more information see [User administration](../administration/users.md).

+If you are using the CLI, make sure [that you are authenticated](../development/cli/_index.md#2-authenticate).

+If you are trying to access the project via SSH, see [Troubleshoot SSH access](../development/ssh/troubleshoot-ssh.md).

 ## HTTP responses 502 Bad Gateway or 503 Service Unavailable

 If you see these errors when accessing your application,